 top of page

-Here we highlight some of the areas of healthcare where researchers are already making discoveries using eye data, and where INSIGHT could make a difference.
+Find out how researchers are making healthcare discoveries using eye data, and why INSIGHT is making a difference.

 Why do researchers need patient data?